 Get the Recipe: Cream of Vegetable Soup

 - 1 Tablespoon butter

 - 1/4 cup onion, diced

 - 4 cups chicken broth

-- 3-4 cups frozen vegetables raw or left-over cooked
+- 3-4 cups fresh or frozen vegetables, raw or left-over cooked vegetables

 For the croutons: